CMSgov/qpp-conversion-tool/README.md

 # Go to the qpp-conversion-tool directory:
 cd qpp-conversion-tool

-# Run Maven test to build and run tests locally:
+# Run Maven test to build and run tests locally.
+All tests shoud pass:
 mvn test

+# Run Maven package to build the JAR:
+mvn package
 ```

 ### Run the 'convert' script to verify everything's working.